 Serves employers and jobseekers to create and support diverse and inclusive workplaces

-Work-Able is a 12-month paid internship with the BC Public Service for recent post-secondary graduates (within the last three years) who self-identify as having a disability.
+A 12-month paid internship with the BC Public Service for recent post-secondary graduates (within the last three years) who self-identify as having a disability.
 Each year, this unique program provides education, coaching, and mentorship to a group of up to 15 interns.

-WorkBC's Self-Employment Program for People with Disabilities runs for up to 4 months and provides funding for tuition, living supports, dependent care, and transportation and disability supports.
+Runs for up to 4 months and provides funding for tuition, living supports, dependent care, and transportation and disability supports.
 Learn more about the program through your local WorkBC Centre.

-Worktopia is a National Employment Network with a shared goal to change the odds of employment success for people with autism.
+A national employment network with a shared goal to change the odds of employment success for people with autism.
 This is a growing collaborative that is committed to sharing their perspectives, time and talents to improve the working lives of autistic individuals.